Bloc/portfolio-kami/_portfolio/carboncopier.md

 ## Installation

-When installing, make sure your Zendesk subdomain, email and an API key are filled in correctly.
+When installing, make sure your Zendesk subdomain (_not including *.zendesk.com_), email and an API key are filled in correctly.
 As part of the installation process, the app will create everything you need.
 One target, a trigger, and 2 custom fields (one for users, one for organizations).

 ## Using Carbon Copier